raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 ```
 NOTE: The default installation folder of deal.II library should be: `/usr/include/deal.II/`

 If everything went well, you should have an executable named `poisson` in the new *build* directory.

+Note: At this point, if you want to recompile the code after some changes to the source code,
+it is sufficient to go to the *build* directory and use the command $`make`.

 #### 👉 Instructions to **execute** the code: